cloudeight/style-guidelines/css/README.md

 ```

 ## SASS
-Since we use SASS in all of our projects and given the popularity of SASS, there are guidelines that we wish to include in our CSS guidelines, here is how we best try to seamlessly place SASS in our CSS stylesheet, while following the above guidelines.
+Since we use SASS in all of our projects and given the popularity of SASS, we should always try our best to seamlessly place SASS within our CSS stylesheet while following the above guidelines.

 ### Variables
 SASS variables do not need to follow that of the [BEM](#bem) methodology and structuring, but should:

 - Use lowercase
 - Use hyphen delimiters
+- Be declared at the top of a stylesheet (exceptions include variables within loops etc)
 - Be declared alphabetically
-- Be declared at the top of a stylesheet (exceptions include variables within loops etc)
 - Be prefixed with the component name they are attached to
 - Have no space before the variable name colon
 - Have a single space after the variable name colon
-- Have a single space before a flag (if used)
+- Have a single space before a flag
 - Have a trailing semi-colon at the end of the value

 **Good:**